Member Login | Sign Up

 My go-to tennis shoe is the Asics Gel Resolution, which I have ranked as the third-best shoe overall.
 Let me explain.

-At 39 going on 40, I’ve been wearing the Gel Resolution shoes primarily because of comfort, which I place a premium on these days.
-Beyond that, they’re incredibly well-rounded, so they’re an ideal match for me.
+Now, in my 40s, I’ve been wearing the Gel Resolution primarily because of its comfort, which I prioritize these days.
+Beyond that, they’re incredibly well-rounded and an ideal match for me.

 I prefer the low-to-the-ground feel and overall performance of a shoe like the Nike Vapor Pro, and if I were back in college competing, they’d be my top pick despite the lower durability.